traverson/traverson/user-guide.markdown

 The `setMediaType` call could be changed to `setMediaType(MasonAdapter.mediaType)`, accordingly.

-(Note that there currently is no MasonAdapter, this is just an example.)
+(Note that there currently is no MasonAdapter, this is just an example.
+There is a [HAL adapter](https://github.com/basti1302/traverson-hal), though.)

 #### Implementing Media Type Plug-ins